SahajKAT/GOAT-Discord-Bot/README.md

 #### 4. File Overview:
    - The file `bot_setup.py` contains the core functionality of the Discord bot.
 It interacts with Discord servers, handles messages, and processes commands related to querying GOAT's database.
-   - The file `message_handling.py` is for handling messages received by the bot, including searching for products on the GOAT website.
+   - The `message_handling.py` file manages incoming messages for the bot, incorporating web scraping for efficient product searches on the GOAT website.

 #### 5. Run the Bot:
    - Run your bot script by executing `bot_setup.py`.